shanjin14/MLND_Capstone/capstone_report_Ed1.md

 ### Justification
-In this section, your model’s final solution and its results should be compared to the benchmark you established earlier in the project using some type of statistical analysis.
-You should also justify whether these results and the solution are significant enough to have solved the problem posed in the project.
-Questions to ask yourself when writing this section:
-- _Are the final results found stronger than the benchmark result reported earlier?_
-- _Have you thoroughly analyzed and discussed the final solution?_
-- _Is the final solution significant enough to have solved the problem?_

 #### Benchmark model -- Random Forest
 We run the benchmark model - Random Forest.
 The results shows that